-- A. PROPOSAL: According to the application the property owner is seeking approval to rezone the subject property from Exclusive Farm Use (EFU) to Forest with a Mixed Use Overlay (FMU).
-This requires a Plan Map Amendment. - B. BACKGROUND/PROPERTY HISTORY: The property owner is proposing to rezone the subject property which is an unimproved property zoned Exclusive Farm Use (EFU).
-The property owner would like to site a single family dwelling.
-With the current zoning the property cannot be utilized in this manner.
+A. PROPOSAL: According to the application the property owner is seeking approval to rezone the subject property from Exclusive Farm Use (EFU) to Forest with a Mixed Use Overlay (FMU).
+This will change the plan designation for Agriculture to Forest and amend the Plan Maps from Exclusive Farm Use to Forest with a Mixed Use Overlay.